ProofLabDev/prooflab-rs/docs/usage_guide.md

-# ProofLab-rs Usage Guide
+# ProofLab Usage Guide

-This comprehensive guide explains how to use prooflab-rs to develop zero-knowledge applications using zkVMs like SP1 and RISC0.
+This comprehensive guide explains how to use ProofLab to develop zero-knowledge applications using zkVMs like SP1 and RISC0.

 ## Table of Contents